-There are a wide range of refinancing options available.
+There are a wide range of student loan refinancing options available.
 But it’s important to do your homework as the student debt crisis grows larger, because there are many predatory companies that might take advantage of your financial situation.

 A study found that when plagued by anxiety over debt, borrowers were more likely to fall for a scam.
 With the US student loan debt exponentially rising, this has led to an increase in bad actors.
-Some estimate that there are over 130 companies that run scams, which could result in even more debt in your lifetime.
+Some estimate that there are over 130 companies that run student loan scams, which could result in even more debt in your lifetime.